-OSF Saint Luke began its Hospitalist Program in fall of 2010.
+OSF Saint Luke began its hospitalist program in 2010.
 The hospitalist trend nationwide can be traced back to the mid-1990s.
-Hospital Medicine (hospitalist program) is the fastest-growing medical specialty in the country, and is expected to continue to grow rapidly.
-Most leading hospitals in the country offer a Hospitalist program.
-Dr. Saif Shah specializes in Family Practice and is a hospitalists on the Med-Surg-Peds-Swing Bed floor, caring for patients who have been admitted to the hospital.
+Hospital Medicine (hospitalist program) is the fastest-growing medical specialty in the country and is expected to continue to grow rapidly.
+Most leading hospitals in the country offer a hospitalist program.
+Our advanced practice providers care for hospitalized patients on the Med/Surg floor.

-Our team of Hospitalists alternate 7 day work weeks and are available throughout the day and night during their shift.
+Our team of hospitalists alternate seven-day work weeks and are available throughout the day and night during their shift.
 As hospitalists, they have the capability to respond to urgent patient needs within minutes, are available to order tests and view results in real time, and are generally available at any time to assist the nursing staff with questions or problems involving hospitalized patients.

 Hospitalists partner with the patient’s family physician, providing regular updates and a copy of the discharge report.
 This ensures everyone on the health care team is well informed of the patient’s status.
-When patients are discharged from the Hospital, they return to the care of their regular family physician.
+When patients are discharged from the hospital, they return to the care of their primary care provider.

 Being on site 24/7 gives the hospitalist the ability to monitor their patients’ progress while working closely with nursing staff, physical and occupational therapy, imaging services, and lab to meet the needs of our patients and their families.
 Having a hospitalist available really helps with continuity of patient care, while promoting an excellent working relationship with the nursing staff.